BrightspaceUILabs/file-uploader/README.md

 ### Handling Uploaded Files

-When the user uploads one or more files, a `file-added-to-upload` event is fired.
+When the user uploads one or more files, a `d2l-file-uploader-files-added` event is fired.
 To listen for this event, wire up an event listener to the `<d2l-file-uploader>` element.
 The listener will be passed an event with an array of [File](https://developer.mozilla.org/en-US/docs/Web/API/File) objects from the [File API](https://developer.mozilla.org/en/docs/Web/API/File).

 Vanilla JavaScript: